 The Machame route, also known as the “Whisky Route” is one of the most popular and recommended routes on Mount Kilimanjaro.
 This popular route with paths through magnificent forests to gain a ridge leading through the moorland zones to the Shira Plateau.
 It then traverses beneath the glaciated precipices of the Southern Ice fields to join the Barafu Route to the summit.
 The total Machame route distance is approximately 62 kilometers from gate to gate.

-One can complete the Machame route on a 6day itinerary.
+One can complete the Machame route in 6 days.
+Although 7 days are recommended.
 Both options include a climb high, sleep low acclimatization day.

-Duration: 6 Days on the Mountain and 2 Days Before and After climb
+Duration: 6 Days on the Mountain and 2 Days Before and After the climb

 Itinerary: Mount Kilimanjaro Trekking – Machame Route – 6 Days

 Upon arrival at Kilimanjaro International Airport, you will be met and transferred to Moshi or Arusha.
 Your head guide will meet you for your briefing, gear check, and arrange for you to hire any equipment you may need.

 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 Dinner and overnight at Moshi or Arusha.
 Bed, and Breakfast-included.